Becoming an ally: Supporting LGBTQIA foster youth

 LGBTQIA foster care statistics

-Right now, nearly 400,000 children are in the US foster care system.
+Right now, nearly 400,000 children are in the U.S. foster care system.
 Of those, up to 30% identify as part of the LGBTQIA community.
 Outside of foster care, 11% of youth identify as LGBTQIA.

 While these youth are overrepresented in foster care, the number of LGBTQIA youth may actually be underreported – because children are keeping their identities a secret for fear of retaliation.